t1st3-deprecate/xmlrpc-message-umd/README.md

 `xmlrpc-message-umd` is a Javascript XMLRPC message builder.

 This module only provides a message builder; it does not make any request by itself.
-Basically, it is just a small set of utils that create a correct “ready-to-be-sent” XMLRPC string.
+Basically, it is just a small set of utils that create a correct "ready-to-be-sent" XMLRPC string.

-You'll find all about this project on its **[project pages](http://www.tiste.org/xmlrpc-message-umd/)**

 Installation for production